P0w3rChi3f/Presentations/README.md

 **Presentaion Level:** Entry Level
 **Estimated Time:** 30 min

-This is a high level overvie of GIT and how it works.
+This is a class I created for my Trilogy office hours.
+It is a high level overview of GIT and how it works.
 This is a very basic overview with a demo to see how it works.
 ___

 ## PowerShell Remoting with SSH